 Christie is Lifeline’s office assistant, welcoming clients, scheduling appointments, answering phone calls, and more.
 Before Lifeline, Christie worked many administrative jobs for the United States Military.
 During her time there, she was the Mayor of her military community, organized various events such as military balls, and acted as Program Manager for the military spouse support group.

 Larissa graduated in 2018 with a Bachelor of Fine Arts.
-When she first joined Lifeline, she taught relationship and sexual risk avoidance education in schools with our Pure Freedom program.
+When she first joined Lifeline in 2018, she taught relationship and sexual risk avoidance education in schools with our Pure Freedom program.
 As a new mother, she now enjoys her new role as a ministry assistant.
-She is in charge of our weekly motherhood classes, as well as our “Understanding Dad” lessons.
+She is in charge of our weekly motherhood classes and couples groups.

-Amy started working at Lifeline in 2015 as the Education Coordinator and holds the position of DadLINE’s Program Director.
-As such, Amy oversees the progression and implementation of the program and manages program reporting.
+Amy started working at Lifeline in 2015.
+As the Program Director, Amy oversees the progression and implementation of Lifeline’s education programs and manages program reporting.
 She graduated with her Master of Arts in Education from Truman State University and is currently working on her Doctorate of Education degree from A.T.
 Still University.
 Before entering the non-profit sector, she taught as both a public and private school teacher.

 Rachel joined the Lifeline team in December of 2012 as the Executive Assistant.
 She is in charge of Lifeline’s supporter relations, processing tax credit applications and donations.
 She also uses her creative skills to design Lifeline’s newsletters.
 With her knowledge of photography, Rachel gets to capture the big and little moments at Lifeline’s fundraising events.